PrayujaTeli/PrayujaTeli/README.md

 ## Summary

-Data Scientist with 5+ years of experience across Healthcare, IT, & Distribution Services, specializing in developing impactful data-driven solutions.
+Data Analyst with 5+ years of experience across Healthcare, IT, & Distribution Services, specializing in developing impactful data-driven solutions.
 Proven success in driving efficiency & accuracy in projects addressing critical issues such as COVID-19, Breast Cancer, Diabetes, & Alzheimer's Disease.

 ---